Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-which must have a pole of the same degree as that of the Hamiltonian kernel.
-Therefore, in the right hand side of Eq.~(\ref{eq:luisme}) there must be a cancellation of second order poles, so as to reduce the order of the pole in the products of transition densities and pairing tensors.
-The cancellation is a consequence of the Pauli exclusion principle and the nature of creation and annihilation operators.
-It represents a serious problem in the implementation of symmetry restoration with nuclear EDF as usually, for a given term of the interaction, some of the contributions (typically exchange or pairing) are not taken into account and, therefore, no such cancellation is possible.
-A typical example is the Coulomb force for which usually its direct term is fully considered, the exchange term is treated in the Slater approximation \cite{(Sla51a)}, and the pairing term is completely disregarded.
-In such cases and when the overlap becomes zero (or very small), the lack of cancellation leads to unphysical results.

-These above difficulties were first noticed in \cite{Taj92}.
-A simple recipe was given to keep using the generalized Wick's theorem, based on the regularization of the divergence by slightly modifying one of the wave functions.
-The regularization procedure was also used to subtract the singularity and to define "regularized" contributions for the direct, exchange and pairing terms.
-However, those "regularized" contributions are somehow arbitrary as they depend on the criteria used in the subtraction of the singularity (remember that subtracting infinity from infinity is an indeterminacy).
-In \cite{(Don98)}, the problem was also discussed, raising serious doubts about the validity of calculations with the pairing plus quadrupole Hamiltonian (see Sec.~\ref{sec:simple}), where the exchange and pairing parts of the quadrupole-quadrupole force, as well as the direct and exchange parts of the pairing force, are all neglected.
+where the three right-hand-side terms of {\Eq}~(\ref{eq:luisme}) are referred to as direct, exchange, and pairing terms.
+As the overlap $\langle \Phi_{0} | a^{\mydagger}_{k_1} a^{\mydagger}_{k_2} a_{k_4} a_{k_3} | \Phi_{1} \rangle $ is a finite quantity, the right hand side of {\Eq}~(\ref{eq:luisme}) must diverge when the overlap $\langle \Phi_{0} | \Phi_{1} \rangle$ vanishes.
+The same argument applies to $ \langle \Phi_{0} | a^{\mydagger}_{k_1} a_{k_3} | \Phi_{1} \rangle $, etc and therefore $\rho^{01}_{k_3k_1}$, $\overline{\kappa}^{01*}_{k_1 k_2}$ and $\kappa^{01}_{k_3k_4}$ are also divergent quantities when the overlap vanishes.
+The order of the pole present in all the quantities, including the Hamiltonian kernel, must be the same and equal to the order of the zero of the overlap.
+Therefore, in the right hand side of {\Eq}~(\ref{eq:luisme}) there must be a cancellation of poles, so as to reduce the order of the pole in the products of transition densities and pairing tensors.
+The cancellation indeed takes place and is a direct consequence of the Pauli exclusion principle \cite{(Str78a)}.
+The same kind of cancellation also happens for the three-body and many-body operators.
+This represents a serious problem if some of the contributions (typically exchange and/or pairing) for some interaction terms are neglected.
+In \citeasnoun{Taj92} a somehow arbitrary ``regularization" scheme was introduced to define ``regularized" contributions for the direct, exchange and pairing terms.
+In \citeasnoun{(Don98)}, the problem was also discussed, raising serious doubts about the validity of calculations with the pairing plus quadrupole Hamiltonian (see {\Sec}~\ref{sec:simple}), where the exchange and pairing parts of the quadrupole-quadrupole force, as well as the direct and exchange parts of the pairing force, are all neglected.